The park covers 12 acres on the Idaho side of Oxbow Reservoir, downstream of Brownlee Dam.

 Camping is allowed using tents or RVs in developed campgrounds or undeveloped areas near the reservoir.
 Most campsites can be reserved online, while a limited number remain available on a first-come, first-served basis.
 Stays are limited to 14 consecutive days.

-Please note: Campsites can be reserved between the first Friday in April through the last Sunday in October.
+Campsites can be reserved year-round.
 You can make reservations up to nine months in advance.
 If you require assistance or accommodation to make a reservation, please call 1-844-472-7275.
 A convenience fee of $5 will be charged to make reservations by telephone, in addition to the standard $10 reservation fee.

 See our Frequently Asked Questions about reserving campsites.

 Day use in all parks is free.
 Fees are charged for overnight camping, or to reserve picnic shelters where reservations are allowed.

 Fees are consistent with fees charged at other campgrounds with similar services in the area.
 Fees are posted and collected for each park.

 Idaho Power offers reduced camping fees to service-disabled veterans and campers over age 60.
 For veterans with any level of service-related disability, overnight camping fees are lowered by 50 percent.
 Seniors receive $2 off summer rates and $1 off winter rates.
 No combined discounts.

 Tent campers occupying a designated RV space will be charged the normal $16 nightly fee for an RV space.
 A maximum number of three tents may be set up in an RV space at one time, if there is enough room.